 JM: That is a fair point.
 You might just think I go around and get hammered in different places.
 Yes, it is about drinks but not necessarily about drinking.
 It explores the importance of alcohol in just about every culture and civilization since just about the beginning of time.
 It means different things to different cultures.
 It might be spiritual.
 It might even be ceremonial.
 It might be how they connect to their past, their ancestors.
 It is so important to so many cultures.
 We explore why they drink a certain thing, when they drink it, how they drink and here are some stories they tell when they drink it.

-Get more info about the show here and catch Season 3 starting tonight on the Travel Channel.
-Jack Maxwell is an amazing host.
-You can follow him on twitter right here.
-If you can’t get to the television to catch the show tonight you can watch it right here.
+If you can’t get to the television to catch Jack Maxwell in the show tonight you can watch it right here.